 The University Regulations on attendance are detailed in Section C2: Attendance, under https://www.mdx.ac.ae/about-us/university-regulations.

 You should arrive at your class on time.
 Students are expected to attend all scheduled classes and prescribed activities on time.
 Generally, students who arrive more than 10 minutes late may not be permitted to enter the classroom until the next available opportunity to ensure classes are not interrupted.
 Students arriving late will not appear as attended on the register for the session.
 If you arrive late for your classes, you may not be allowed to mark attendance for those classes.
 Please remember that your late arrival diminishes your own learning experience and disturbs your fellow classmates

 If students experience difficulties beyond their control which prevent them from attending class, it is their responsibility to:

-- Inform the Student Office immediately if withdrawing /deferring from a programme of study by filling in the relevant form (Withdrawal of Studies or Temporary Withdrawal).
+d) To inform the Student Office immediately in writing if you are withdrawing / interrupting from a programme of study by filling the relevant form (see more information on ‘Withdrawal of Studies’ or ‘Interruption’).